How Soviet Security treated novelists in the 1930s

 By contrast, much of the existing literature in English on the NKVD lacks this forensic detail, understandably in the case of studies completed before the archives were opened in the wake of the collapse of the Soviet Union.
 However, this is not to discount the usefulness or relevance of these works, which provide a solid background as well as revealing much about the interpretations of historians in the Cold War era.
 Robert Conquest’s book Inside Stalin’s Secret Police: NKVD Politics 1935-1939, written in the 1980s, remains one of the few books on the security services to focus solely on this short period.
 Conquest describes the security services as the ‘lever’ by which Stalin was able to move the world.[49]
 And he is not the only historian to cast the security services in this central role.
 Writing as early as 1925, Popoff describes the Cheka as overseeing ‘a reign of terror of the bloodiest kind in Russia’.[50]
 Duhamel suggests that the NKVD was so powerful during the 1930s that it ‘virtually supplanted’ the Communist Party,[51] while Knight explains that the NKVD habitually broke the law to achieve its ends.[52]
 In examining the reasons for the existence of the NKVD, Richelson describes the aim as ‘total conformity’ among the Soviet population.[53]
 Andrew describes domestic Soviet intelligence as ‘an unprecedented system of surveillance able to monitor and suppress all forms of dissent’.[54]

 Of the English language books on the security service written after the demise of the Soviet Union, a handful stand out.
-The first of these is The Road to Terror by J. Arch Getty and Oleg Naumov, which combines depth of analysis with previously unpublished documents, many relating to the reorganization and activities of the security services.
-Another very useful volume is Clark and Dobrenko’s Soviet Culture and Power: A History in Documents 1917-1953.
+The first of these is The Road to Terror by J. Arch Getty and Oleg Naumov, which combines depth of analysis with previously unpublished documents, many relating to the reorganisation and activities of the security services.
+Another useful volume is Clark and Dobrenko’s Soviet Culture and Power: A History in Documents 1917-1953.
 Again, as the title suggests, this is a compilation of documents relating to the crossroads between the Soviet leadership and the world of culture, accompanied by a useful commentary.
 Further recent additions include Shearer and Khaustov’s Stalin and the Lubianka: A Documentary History of the Political Police and Security Organs in the USSR, 1922-1953, again another books of documents taking the relationship between Stalin and the security service as its central theme, and also Harris’s book The Great Fear: Stalin’s Terror of the 1930s.

 Perhaps the most important book for anyone wanting to find out about the Soviet intelligentsia and the intelligence service is Shentalinsky’s The KGB’s Literary Archive.
 Researched during the era of perestroika when Shentalinsky worked as Chairman of the Committee for Literary Heritage and published in the early 1990s, the book sets out in print the security files of several well-known Soviet authors, including Isaac Babel, Mikhail Bulgakov and Andrei Platonov.
 Although this book is essential reading, it only goes so far, as it concentrates on a group of the most well-known writers, and does not examine the process of their arrests, but rather documents what happened to them during their interrogations.
 What is most striking about this book is the sophisticated level of discussion that took place during interrogations of writers.
 It was by no means simply a case of persuading the author in question to sign a false confession admitting that he was a spy.
 Each piece of writing is analysed in a manner more reminiscent of a literature seminar than a secret police investigation.